sveltejs/svelte-preprocess/docs/preprocessing.md

 Let's use TypeScript as an example.
 The `tsc` compiler is fast enough at the beginning, but as a project grows, it can really become cumbersome. `esbuild` is a JavaScript bundler written in Go and can transpile TypeScript [much faster](https://github.com/evanw/esbuild#benchmarks) than our good and old `tsc`.

-To integrate `esbuild` with `svelte-preprocss` we can override the default TypeScript preprocessor as follows:
+To integrate `esbuild` with `svelte-preprocess` we can override the default TypeScript preprocessor as follows:

 ```js
 import svelte from 'rollup-plugin-svelte';